Menu Close

 5. Kartell Restaurant in Marsalforn on Gozo

-The top picture in this post shows what it looks like at Kartell restaurant, located in Marsalforn, Gozo.
+The top image in this post shows what it looks like on Kartell restaurant, located in Marsalforn, Gozo.
 Awesome view then!
 Here we chose spaghetti with mussels which was super tasty.
-We also looked at the traditional dish "spaghetti with rabbit sauce", but since we ate rabbit the day before, we skipped trying it.
+We also looked at the traditional dish "spaghetti with rabbit sauce", but since we ate rabbit the day before, we skipped testing.
 However, we finished with a scoop of really good chocolate ice cream.

 Restauranger på Malta - Spaghetti med musslor